 Application: In office, hot packs may be used on your spine with a towel around them for 10 to 30 minutes.

 Cryotherapy/Thermotherapy Combined (Hot/Cold/Hot Therapy)

 Purpose: Combining cryotherapy and thermotherapy is often preferred.
-This generates stimulation of blood flow by drawing blood into a swollen and painful area with heat and driving out the blood with an ice pack application.
+This generates stimulation of blood flow by bringing blood into a swollen and painful area with heat and driving out the blood with an ice pack application.

-Application: For most patients coming to our office, a 10 minute hot/10 minute cold/10 minute hot routine is used.
+Application: For nearly all of the patients coming to our office, a 10 minute hot/10 minute cold/10 minute hot routine is used.
 This routine is known as the Hunting’s Effect whereby too long an ice session reflexively forces the blood back into the inflamed area causing more pain.
 Hunting’s Effect is useful to the body when you may find yourself in danger of severe cold, but not when attempting to manage pain and inflammation.
 Heat sedates muscles and joints and cold drives out swelling.
 A combination of the two is best.

 Purpose: Often this hot/cold/hot therapy is used along with electrical stimulation which is doubly-effective for your pain alleviation.
 This allows stimulation of blood flow by drawing blood into an irritated and painful area with heat and pushing out the blood with ice pack application and nerve pain sedation with electrotherapy.